omnifla/rblxlocal/docs/Roblox/Game/FFlagDeployer.md

 # APIKey
-> [!NOTE]
+> [!IMPORTANT]
-> FFlagDeployer might be replaced with a node.js service as well any other apis.
+> FFlagDeployer is now deprecated and superseded by rbx-api-service.
+Do not use this class anymore.

 FFlagDeployer is the controller for `Setting/QuietGet`.